kalken/ezrouter/README.md

 ## Long story

 ### what is a router?
-A "router" is basically a computer with the following characteristics:
+A home or business "router" is usually a bit more than just a router.
+It might have all following characteristics:

 * 2 network cards (lan/wan)
 * DHCP-server (nat ips to local network)